FindNStart

 The geopolitical landscape remains volatile, with the Indian Rupee (INR) facing significant pressure due to a "strategic power gap" and foreign outflows.
 The Rupee settled near an all-time low of 91.96 against the US Dollar in early 2026, depreciating by approximately 6.5% since April 2025.
 While this depreciation aids in offsetting the impact of US tariffs on Indian exports, it complicates the calculus for foreign investors and creates inflationary pressure on essential imports like crude oil.

-The Regulatory Horizon: Compliance as a Foundation
+The Regulatory Horizon: Compliance as a Strategic Foundation

 Regulatory Milestone Checklist for 2026